History of Chernobyl Disaster

 Chernobyl Forum Materials

 Regulatory & Legal Framework

-Chernobyl/ICRIN (International Chornobyl Research and Information Network) launched in 2009 is a three-year regional project - joint effort by the International Atomic Energy Agency (IAEA), the United Nations Development Programme (UNDP), the United Nations Children's Fund (UNICEF), and the World Health Organization (WHO) designed to meet the priority information needs of affected communities in Belarus, the Russian Federation, and Ukraine.
-Funded by the UN Trust Fund for Human Security, this initiative aims to translate the latest scientific information on the consequences of the accident into sound practical advice for residents of the affected territories.
-The project will have a profound impact on the people living in Chernobyl-affected territories in Belarus, the Russian Federation and Ukraine through meeting the priority information needs of affected communities.
+Chernobyl/ICRIN (International Chornobyl Research and Information Network) launched in 2009 was a three-year regional project - joint effort by the International Atomic Energy Agency (IAEA), the United Nations Development Programme (UNDP), the United Nations Children's Fund (UNICEF), and the World Health Organization (WHO) designed to meet the priority information needs of affected communities in Belarus, the Russian Federation, and Ukraine.
+Funded by the UN Trust Fund for Human Security, this initiative aimed to translate the latest scientific information on the consequences of the accident into sound practical advice for residents of the affected territories.
+The project would have a profound impact on the people living in Chernobyl-affected territories in Belarus, the Russian Federation and Ukraine through meeting the priority information needs of affected communities.

 The United Nations Children’s Fund, UNICEF